-Teachers' attitudes and actions critically influence student performance.
-A teacher who moves too quickly through curriculum, or who ignores the needs of a struggling student, shows favoritism to another, or complete apathy towards the subject material diminishes the possibility of success for many of his/her students.
-Outstanding teachers have an uncompromising desire to see their students excel, challenge all of his/her students to do their best, learn the most, and see the world through new eyes.
+"The best teachers stand for a set of principles on which they will not compromise." - Rafe Esquith possibility of success for many of her students.
+Outstanding teachers challenge their students to do their best, learn the most, and see the world through new eyes.
 Outstanding teachers have mastery in and passion for their content areas and instill such passion in their students, and they are prepared with strong lessons every day and with frequent assessments to ensure they have a close and clear understanding of what their students are learning.
 These are the teachers Columbus Collegiate recruits.